VasanthVanan/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 - Benefits include faster responses, reduced bandwidth upgrades, and decreased overall Internet traffic.
 - Content Distribution Networks (CDNs) use distributed caching to localize content delivery.

-> An HTTP request message is a so-called conditional GET message if (1) the request message uses the GET method and (2) the request message includes an If-Modified-Since: header line.
+> An HTTP request message is a so called conditional GET message if (1) the request message uses the GET method and (2) the request message includes an If-Modified-Since: header line.

 - `Conditional GET` checks for freshness by comparing the `If-Modified-Since` header with object modification date.
 - If an object hasn't changed, a `304 Not Modified response` allows the cache to serve the locally cached object.